-- Task 1: Review, analyze, and prepare an independent assessment of the cost estimate trends for specific ST3 capital projects. - Task 2: Programmatic review and analysis of the agency's cost estimating methodology used to develop the ST3 construction and real estate estimates. - Task 3: Review of and recommendations for the WSBLE project management oversight structure.
+- Task 1: Review, analysis, and preparation of an independent assessment of the cost estimate trends for specific ST3 capital projects. - Task 2: Programmatic review and analysis of the agency's cost estimating methodology used to develop the ST3 construction and real estate estimates. - Task 3: Review of and recommendations for the WSBLE management methodology.